Aryasharma001/AyurBot/README.md

 ## Disclaimer

-AyurBot is not a substitute for professional medical advice.
+MedBot is not a substitute for professional medical advice.
 Always consult with a healthcare professional for accurate diagnosis and treatment recommendations.

 ## Demo Video:
 https://github.com/Aryasharma001/AyurBot/assets/98249716/45b7dd4d-763f-4b59-8675-7828f23cd023